 If Harrah’s owns the night, it’s indebted to the inventive team of consultants that illuminated it.
 While the Las Vegas office of building architect Friedmutter Group was charged with accommodating the arrays, a task it accomplished by locating attachment points on the covers of curtainwall mullions, it was up to New York City-based consultant Tim Hunter Design (THD) to create content that conformed to an extremely fine horizontal resolution of 1.2 inches and a far coarser vertical resolution of 10 feet, a distance dictated by mullion spans.
 "Those vertical spans presented us with bizarre mapping, given what we had in mind," recalls Mike Hansen, executive vice president with THD.
 "The biggest problem was the potential for dead space."

-Neither the concept nor its planned execution initially registered with Harrah’s, which envisioned projecting simple, LED-based color changes across the façade, much as it had with other buildings comprising its Atlantic City resort.
+Neither the concept nor its planned execution initially registered with Harrah’s, which envisioned projecting simple, LED-based color changes across the facade, much as it had with other buildings comprising its Atlantic City resort.
 Hansen credits Los Angeles-based consultant John Levy Lighting Productions Inc. and New Windsor, NY-based Production Resource Group with upping the ante, owing to the growing availability of advanced LED technology.
-Among other improvements, LED-based lighting shines more brilliantly than before, says THD President Bill Groener.

 THD continually refined content on the basis of studies it performed on air quality, misting, and other environmental conditions.
 "We hung arrays outside our office to study them under various climatic conditions, and from various distances and vantage points, and then demonstrated to Harrah’s how content would look," recalls THD CEO Tim Hunter.
 "In all, we created 30 digital models.
 When the system was finally complete, the client was shocked at how closely the imagery resembled our modeling.
 There were no surprises."

-As constructed, the LED display measures 33,000 linear feet, commandeered by digital-signage software supplied by Tel Aviv-based C-nario.
-The software not only manages and schedules files, but synchronizes playback across the four façades – a feat that required the supplier to customize its product.
+As constructed, the LED display measures 33,000 linear feet.
+Digital signage software not only manages and schedules files, but synchronizes playback across the four facades – a feat that required the supplier to customize its product.

 Additionally, the software continually reshuffles files to avoid repetition, and can add or remove files to modify content.
 All told, the software harnesses 8 million pixels.
 The imagery itself canvasses more than 4 million square feet of contiguous LED screen.

-Just as staggering, the program operates off of a simple desktop PC, albeit one containing a robust graphics card, according to Hansen.
-“A more conventional approach involving DMX graphics would have made it costlier to generate new digital content,” he says.
-“LED doesn’t come cheaply.
-We wanted to ensure that Harrah’s had the capability to create inexpensive content on its own.”
+Just as staggering, the program operates off a simple desktop PC, albeit one containing a robust graphics card, according to Hansen.
+"A more conventional approach involving DMX graphics would have made it costlier to generate new digital content," he says.
+"LEDs don’t come cheaply.
+We wanted to ensure that Harrah’s had the capability to create inexpensive content on its own."